 Reading now: Bridge inspection according to DIN 1076: regulations, procedure and technology

-Fortunately, no one was injured, but the incident clearly shows the consequences that undetected damage can have.
-Bridges are essential components of our infrastructure - their traffic safety and stability must be guaranteed at all times.
+Fortunately, there were no injuries, but the incident highlights the consequences of undetected damage.
+Bridges are essential components of our infrastructure – their traffic safety and stability must be guaranteed at all times.

-Only through careful and forward-looking inspections can risks be minimized and expensive repairs planned in good time.
-But what is checked during an inspection according to DIN 1076 and how often does this structural inspection take place?
+Only through careful and proactive inspections can risks be minimized and expensive repairs planned in a timely manner.
+But what is checked during an inspection according to DIN 1076, and how often does this structural inspection take place?
 We'll explain.

 That is why regular inspection of bridges is important

-Without regular inspections, damage to bridges can go undetected, increasing the risk of corrosion , material fatigue and, in the worst case, collapse .
-Such incidents not only endanger human lives, but also lead to significant economic damage and traffic disruption.
+Without regular inspections , damage to bridges can go undetected, increasing the risk of corrosion , material fatigue, and, in the worst case, collapse .
+Such incidents not only endanger human lives but also lead to significant economic losses and traffic disruptions.

-Regular structural inspections allow potential weak points to be identified at an early stage.
-This enables timely maintenance measures to be taken to ensure the durability and stability of the bridge structures and thus guarantee traffic safety.
+Regular structural inspections allow potential weak points to be identified early on.
+This allows for timely maintenance measures that ensure the durability and stability of the bridge structures and thus safeguard traffic safety.

 Information on DIN 1076 for bridge inspections